Junior Series 2023: A Coaches Perspective

 Ideal for?

-• Those that can surf with control along an unbroken wave.
+• Those that can surf with control along both big and small unbroken waves.

-• For those that wish to improve their speed and manoeuvrability.
+• For those that wish to improve their technique on unbroken waves.